 This is a beautiful par 4 with a mountain backdrop.
 Bunkers in front and to the side of the landing area provide a visually defined tee shot, although the longer hitters should be able to fly them all if the wind is helping.

 The approach is what really tests the players, as the green is narrow and slightly raised.
 Anything missing it will leave a very difficult chip shot.
 Another factor: the swirling wind here – and we’re on one of the highest points on the course – can lead to a lot of indecision when it comes to club selection.
-A personal favourite of mine, the sixth is a real classic.
+The sixth is a real classic.

 The entire hole is flanked by lovely soft-bark gum trees, which provides a visually stunning tee shot and approach.
 Because of the width of the fairway, most players will hit a long iron or hybrid off the tee, although anything pulled off the tee brings the fairway bunkers – and ditch beyond – into play.
 Even from the fairway, players must ensure their second shots are short of the hole location, as this is one of the most pitched greens on the course.
 Despite its length, a par on the 7th is never bad.